-\$50 billion in corporate

-pledges for investments
+\$50 billion in corporate pledges for investments to address racial equity

-Net-zero climate commitments.

-totaling \$14 trillion, have been made

-by 20% of the largest companies
+Net-zero climate commitments. totaling \$14 trillion, have been made by 20% of the largest companies

-Demand for better technology in

-financial services is anticipated to drive

-the global fintech market to grow at a

-rate of 20% between 2020 and 2025
+Demand for better technology in financial services is anticipated to drive the global fintech market to grow at a rate of 20% between 2020 and 2025

-to address racial equity

 Lack of connectivity

 The problem

 Record investor interest in sustainable investing is not translating into sufficient support for the communities and solutions required to tackle climate change and global inequality.
 This is partially due to a lack of products and market infrastructure - the plumbing that allows money to move efficiently - that can connect capital at scale to address the enormity of our challenges.
 We cannot rely on the market alone to fix this problem - it requires intentional product design to translate the needs of investors into useful investment structures, often accomplished by blending multiple sources of capital together with similar objectives but different risk profiles.

 Without the appropriate products, we will continue to see money sitting on the sidelines.
 If we are going to plug the financing gap to achieve the SDGs, finance a transition to net zero economy, and make real, tangible impact in global communities, we need to move trillions.
 And that means channeling this record investor demand to address our shared challenges.

-Sign up to learn more about our new products and services at www.calvertimpactcapital.org.

-Supply needs:
+Our solution

+Calvert Impact Capital has spent 25 years

+accessing the capital markets to channel investments into high impact organizations.

-products that are easily accessible so more people can put their money to work for a better world.
-We see a clear opportunity to accelerate the growth of sectors and solutions that mainstream capital markets aren't comfortable with (yet), but that have potential for transformative impact.
+products that are easily accessible so more

+people can put their money to work for a

+better world.
+We see a clear opportunity to accelerate the growth of sectors and solutions that mainstream capital markets aren't comfortable with (yet), but that have

 We have spent the last 25 years moving billions of dollars - in our next 25 years we need to move trillions.
-We're actively accessing the capital markets to channel investments into high impact organizations.

-Calvert Impact Capital has spent 25 years
+We're actively working to create new products and

+services that will allow investors to tackle

+our most pressing global challenges

+through their investment portfolios.
+We

+hope you'll join us for the journey ahead.

-We know how to design investment
+We know how to design investment potential for transformative impact.